 In addition to these Google tools, Search Console also offers a great deal of information about the page performance.

-Recently, they added the Core Web Vitals as an enhancement feature on the search console, which now indicates whether all the pages within the site are Web Vitals compliant.
+Recently, they added the Web Vitals as an enhancement feature on the search console, which now indicates whether all the pages within the site are Web Vitals compliant.

 Step 2: Click on Core Web Vitals in Enhancements Tab